janaSunrise/Anime-face-generation-DCGAN-webapp/README.md

 Here's how to install the dependencies, and get started.

 - Install it using **`pipenv sync -d`**
-- Once done, spawn a shell to run the files: `pipenv shell`
+- Once done, run the webapp using **`pipenv run start`**

-And you're done, and you can run any of the files, and test them.
+And It'll start on Port 8501 by default, plus it opens the site too on webbrowser.

 ## Contributing